Honey Lane Farm – Volunteer Position

 Training: Induction & ongoing training will be provided on-the-job

-Times / Days: 10am to 3.30pm Thursdays.
+Times & Days: Thursdays and/or Fridays 10:00am-3:30pm.
 There is no volunteer program on public holidays.

-- We ask that volunteers commit to a full day (from 10am-3.30 pm) for a minimum of one day per week for two months.
+- We ask that volunteers commit to a full shift for a minimum of one day per week for a minimum of four months.

 - We ask that volunteers who cannot attend their nominated shift let us know by phone or email in advance so that we can plan accordingly.